astropy/astroquery/docs/jplsbdb/jplsbdb.rst

 radar observations, detailed information on virtual impactors, discovery circumstances, and a few select physical properties.

-This module enables the query of these information for an indiviual object into a formatted dictionary structure using `~astropy.units` and `~numpy.ndarray` objects where possible.
+This module enables the query of these information for an individual object into a formatted `~collections.OrderedDict` structure using `~astropy.units` and `~numpy.ndarray` objects where possible.
 It furthermore provides the means to query a list of objects based on their primary designation and using a wildcard symbol.
 This module uses the SBDB API as described in the `SBDB API documentation
 <https://ssd-api.jpl.nasa.gov/doc/sbdb.html>`_ and hence closely
 follows the definitions in that document with some simplifications.